Jellevermandere/Jellevermandere.github.io/_games/2019-03-31-Parallel-Space.md

 main_color: "#EF9156"
 second_color: "#302B37"
-permalink: /games/parallelspace
+permalink: /games/parallelspace/
-main_image: "ParallelSpace.jpg"
+image: "ParallelSpace.jpg"
 character_image: Toy-hunter-character.png

-subtitle: You are lost in space, but it is not regular space.
+description: You are lost in space, but it is not regular space.
 You seem to have ended up in a weird realty were it is possible to traverse optical illusions.
 Good luck finding your way out!

 ---